How a NOT NULL Column Migration Locked Our Users Table for 14 Minutes

 backfill().catch(console.error);

-The backfill script ran across 2.4 million rows in approximately 18 minutes — longer than the original migration would have taken — but the users table stayed fully accessible the entire time.
-We ran it at 2 AM on a low-traffic night and verified zero NULL rows before deploying Step 3.
+The backfill took about 18 minutes across 2.4 million rows.
+Longer than the original migration would have taken if it had worked.
+The difference is the users table stayed fully accessible the entire time.
+We ran it at 2 AM on a low-traffic night, verified zero NULL rows, and deployed Step 3.
 The final NOT NULL constraint addition completed in under 200 milliseconds.

-The incident led to three durable changes in how we manage database schemas:
+The incident led to three durable changes in how we manage schemas.

-• Migration review checklist, enforced in CI.
+• A migration review checklist enforced in CI.
 Every migration touching a table with more than 100,000 rows must pass a review gate.
-The checklist explicitly flags: any ADD COLUMN ...
+The checklist flags any ADD COLUMN ...
 NOT NULL, ADD CONSTRAINT, column type changes, and index creation without CONCURRENTLY.
-Pull requests containing flagged patterns require a sign-off from a second engineer who has read the checklist.
+PRs with flagged patterns require sign-off from a second engineer who has read the checklist.

-• Production row counts in migration review context.
-We added a GitHub Actions step that fetches live table sizes from a read replica and posts them as a PR comment alongside any migration file changes.
-Reviewers no longer have to remember that the users table is 10× larger in production than in staging.
+• Production row counts in the migration review context.
+A GitHub Actions step fetches live table sizes from a read replica and posts them as a PR comment alongside any migration file changes.
+Reviewers no longer have to remember that the users table is 10x larger in production than in staging.

-• lock_timeout on all migration runs.
+• A lock_timeout on all migration runs.
 We now set lock_timeout = '5s' and statement_timeout = '30s' as session-level settings before any production migration.
-If a migration cannot acquire its lock within 5 seconds (because traffic is ongoing), it fails fast instead of queueing behind live traffic and compounding the problem.
+If a migration cannot acquire its lock within 5 seconds, it fails fast instead of queueing behind live traffic.
 A failed migration is infinitely better than a silent 14-minute lock.

 migrations/run-migration.sql (wrapper we now use)